XuezhiQin/xuezhiqin.gihub.io/index.md

 ### About me

 I am a student studying mechanical engineering.
-I am interested in design different mechinery and I can achieve my design by operating CNC machine tools or 3D printer.
+I am interested in design different mechinery and I can achieve my design by operating CNC machine tools or 3D printer.<br>
 I am also interested in electronic technology and I have some basic ackonwledge about MCU development and PCB design.

 ### Education